ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 	The first Toolbar-Entry will be your 'Home-View' with will be loaded at start.
 * To give everything a fancy style, you can upload your own images.
 	You can use your images as background-images for views, or for devices.
+	Images in the folder '/usericons' can be used as icons for devices.
 	The free builtin demo-wallpapers are from www.pexels.com.

 ## Forum